-Exhibitors should be prepared to answer questions in the ring about the breed of dog, the AKC group the breed belongs to, and the purpose of the breed or what the breed is used for.
+Exhibitors should be prepared to answer questions in the ring about the breed of their dog, the AKC group the breed belongs to, and the purpose of the breed or what the breed is used for.
 In the case of mixed breeds, the exhibitor must decide the breed the dog they are showing most resembles.

+All exhibitors will present their dogs on either a table, ramp or on the floor, based on the breed of the dog or the breed the dog is most like.
+Judges and exhibitors should refer to the current Table and Ramp list to ensure they have up-to-date information.
+The Table and Ramp list can be found on the AKC Website at: (https://images.akc.org/pdf/judges/table_breeds.pdf) It is mandatory that breeds are shown on a table, ramp, or floor as assigned.
 A qualifying score in Showmanship will be 170 points out of the possible 200 points.
 Class size will be determined by Health Department restrictions in place at the time of the show.
 During the Showmanship class each area of judging will be evaluated throughout the entire class.
 The score will reflect the handler's ability to perform these items throughout the class and not just at one time.
 For example: the dog should be stacked (either hand stacked or free stacked) upon entering the ring, during the exam, after the pattern, and any time they are in the line-up.
-The "set-up" score will reflect all of these times when the dog is stacked.
+The "set-up" score will reflect all these times when the dog is stacked.

 Dog Showmanship Scoring:

-1. Appearance of handler 20 -10
+1. Appearance of handler

 Cleanliness and neatness of handler

-Appropriateness of apparel conforming t o Colorado 4-H Dress Code
+Appropriateness of apparel conforming to Colorado 4-H Dress Code

-Conforms to Colorado 4-H dress code

-No dangling items interfering with show ing

-Good attitude toward dog and other har idlers

-2. Grooming of dog 30
+Good attitude toward dog and other handlers 2.
+Grooming of dog

-General condition of dog(age considered I)
+General condition of dog (age considered)

-Condition of coat (cleaned, groomed, an d no mats)
+Condition of coat (cleaned, groomed, and no mats)

 Clean ears and eyes

 Clean teeth

-Toenails correct length, Hair trimmed be
+Toenails correct length, Hair trimmed between pads

-3. Handling - Stacking the Dog 40
+3. Handling - Stacking the Dog

-Control of dog's head at all times

-Correct position of front legs appropriate , , , ,

-Correct width apart, parallel and facing f

-Correct position rear legs appropriate to -breed (set judge's side first)

-Dog stacked at all times in the ring unles s directed by judge
+Dog stacked at all times in the ring unless directed by judge

-Handler has control of dog's head at all t imes
+Handler has control of dog's head at all times

-Correct position of front legs, appropriat e to breed
+Correct position of front legs, appropriate to breed

-Correct position of rear legs, appropriate e to breed
+Correct position of rear legs, appropriate to breed

-Point of hock straight down pastern to fl oor
+Point of hock straight down pastern to floor

-Stacking produces correct topline for bre ed
+Stacking produces correct topline for breed

 Does not crowd others in line up

 4. Gaiting

-Ability to follow patterns as directed by j
+Ability to follow patterns as directed by judge

-Dog fully visible to judge in gaiting positi on
+Dog fully visible to judge in gaiting position

-Proper gaiting in ring based on breed, ag e, conformation
+Proper gaiting in ring based on breed, age, conformation

 Smoothness in turns

 Correct hand switching

-5. Examination 35
+5. Examination

-Stand properly during entire exam; does not sit or move away

-Does not growl or snap
+Stand properly during entire exam; does not sit or move away Does not growl or snap

 Dog tried to bite- dismissed from ring

 Complete control of head during exam

-6. Breed Presentation 35
+6. Breed Presentation

 Dog is responsive to handler

 Dog and handler work as a team within group

 Dog is under control

-Dog is moved correctly to the best of its ability Dog's main faults being minimized Dog is presented correctly for breed or most apparent breed Ability to answer verbal questions about dog or breed 7.
-Written test score .......10 TOTAL.......200
+Dog is moved correctly to the best of its ability

+Dog's main faults being minimized

+Dog is presented correctly for breed or most apparent breed

+Ability to answer verbal questions about dog or breed

+7. Written test score10

+TOTAL